Neurofibromatosis is caused by mutations in certain genes.

 Symptoms of Neurofibromatosis

-Type 1 neurofibromatosis usually causes no symptoms, other than the characteristic café-au-lait spots or lumps (neurofibromas) under the skin.
-People may not notice these skin spots or lumps.
+NF1 usually causes no symptoms, but most people with NF1develop the characteristic café-au-lait spots or lumps under the skin.
+People may not notice these spots or lumps.
 However, if neurofibromas put pressure on the nerve they surround, people may notice tingling or weakness in areas near the lumps.

 Café-au-lait spots develop in about 90% of affected children.
 They are the medium-brown color of coffee with milk (café-au-lait) and develop on the skin of the chest, back, pelvis, and creases of the elbows and knees.
 These flat spots typically exist at birth or appear during infancy.
-Children who do not have neurofibromatosis may have two or three café-au-lait spots, but children who have type 1 neurofibromatosis have six or more of these spots.
+Children who do not have neurofibromatosis may have 2 or 3 café-au-lait spots, but children who have NF1 have 6 or more of these spots.

 Neurofibromas that develop in the skin are common.
 Between ages 10 and 15, neurofibromas of varying sizes and shapes may begin to appear.
 There may be fewer than 10 of these growths or up to thousands of them.
-They usually do not cause other symptoms.
+They may be the color of skin or have a pink or tan discoloration and usually do not cause other symptoms.

 Neurofibromas that develop under the skin can cause structural abnormalities, such as an abnormally curved spine (kyphoscoliosis), rib deformities, enlarged long bones in the arms and legs, and bone defects of the leg bones or skull.
-If the bone surrounding the eyeball is affected, the eyes bulge.
-Neurofibromas that develop under the skin can also affect the nerves that lead from the brain to various parts of the head, neck, and trunk ( cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
+If the bone surrounding an eyeball is affected, the eye bulges.
+Neurofibromas that develop under the skin can also affect the nerves that lead from the brain to various parts of the head, neck, and trunk (cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more ).

 Neurofibromas that develop in the nerves may affect any nerve in the body.
 They frequently grow on spinal nerve roots (the parts of the spinal nerve that emerge from the spinal cord through the spine).
 There, they often cause few or no problems.
 However, if they put pressure on (compress) the spinal cord, they can cause paralysis or disturbances in sensation in different parts of the body, depending on which part of the spinal cord is compressed.
 If neurofibromas compress peripheral nerves, the nerves may not function normally, and pain, tingling, numbness, or weakness may result.
 Tumors that affect nerves in the head can cause blindness, dizziness, incoordination, or weakness.